willcrisis/grails-bintray-upload-plugin/README.md

 uses the release plugin to upload to bintray provided certain conditions are met:

-* Using java 7 (you cannot upload to bintray with 6 or below due to a java bug), exits as error if condition not met
+* Using java 7 (you cannot upload to bintray with 6 or below due to a java bug)
-* Not a SNAPSHOT (bintray does not support SNAPSHOTs), exits with no error if condition not met
+* Not a SNAPSHOT (bintray does not support SNAPSHOTs)
-* Doesn't already exist, exits with no error if condition not met
+* Doesn't already exist
-* Bintray url is in the correct form, exits with error if condition not met
+* Bintray url is in the correct form, exits with error if condition not met regardless of `-failOnConditionMet` value

 Install
 -------